 Oh, and these features are only allowed in battles with friends, so you don't have to worry about Game Breaking combinations showing up online.

-For records in the solo modes, The game uses a ranking system called "Global Smash Power".
+For records in the solo modes, the game uses a ranking system called "Global Smash Power".
 Instead of ranking people the traditional way (1st, 2nd, 3rd, etc.), it ranks people based on how many people they outscore (100,000 would mean you outscore at least 100,000 people).

 The Wii U version will have a MASSIVE music library like Brawl did.
+Many of the composers from Brawl have been confirmed to return with new tracks, as well as several new musicians as well.

 The announcement that a demo of Super Smash Bros. would be playable at certain Best Buy locations during E3 was met with an uproar of positive feedback.
 Not to mention that Nintendo would also be holding an Invitational Tournament involving some people that are big on the tournament scene.